 \nfn{A}

-The filling of the \F disc with partons can be represented as a parton cascade resulting from the emission of the additional less energetic partons by more energetic ones when rapidity $y$ increases.
+The process of filling the \F disk with partons with increasing of fast particles energy $E = \exp{(y)}$ can be represented as coming from the development of a parton cascade and resulting from the emission of the additional less energetic partons by more energetic ones.

 In the process of the parton cascading new partons randomly move in the transverse plane.
-For a big number of steps they fill the transverse area which is approximately round, but with small fluctuations of \Fd radius $R(y,\varphi)$ in the different transverse directions $\varphi$ of the \Fd. ~Here we discuss only the fluctuations in the soft part of \Fd at large y, and also suppose that the amplitude of these fluctuations $\lambda(y,x)$ is small compared to the mean \Fd radius $\bar{R}(y) =r_0 y$.
-The random function $\lambda(y,x)$ depends on y and the transverse coordinate $x = \bar{R}(y) * \varphi ,~~ 0< \varphi < 2\pi $ which varies in the transverse plane along the border line of the mean \Fd .
+For a big number ~$(\sim y)$~ of cascading steps they fill the transverse area which is approximately round, but with small fluctuations of \Fd radius $R(y,\varphi)$ in different transverse directions $\varphi$ . ~Here we discuss only the fluctuations in the soft part of the saturated \Fd at large y , and also suppose that the amplitude of these fluctuations $\lambda(y,x)$ is small compared to the mean \Fd radius $\bar{R}(y) =r_0 y$.
+The random function $\lambda(y,x)$ depends on $y$ and the transverse coordinate $x = \bar{R}(y) * \varphi ,~~ 0< \varphi < 2\pi $ which varies in the transverse plane along the edge line of the mean \Fd .
 This variable x is more appropriate, and so we represent the $R(y,x) = \bar{R}(y) + \lambda(y,x)$.
-In fact the \Fd border if considered as a continuous function randomly growing with y can have the complicated fractal structure \cite{surgrow}, but we use here the smooth approximation.
+In fact the \Fd edge, if considered as a continuous function randomly growing with y , can have the complicated fractal structure \cite{surgrow}, but we use here the smooth approximation.